neoforged/Documentation/docs/blocks/index.md

 return destroySpeed;
 ```

-The exact code for this can be found in `Player#getDigSpeed` for reference.
+The exact code for this can be found in `Player#getDestroySpeed` for reference.

 ### Ticking